Indian Army Vs the Chinese Army

 Indian Army Vs China in Ladakh

 I write this post with a heavy heart as a nationalist one cannot condone the thinking of the political leadership which in turn rubs off on the Army.
-I underwent the 41st Staff course at wellington.
+I underwent the 41st Staff course at Wellington.
 One of the exercise as part of the curriculum is a study tour of the Northern or eastern border.
-Which study to tour to take is at the option of the student officer?
-I opted to visit the Northern border for a first hand study.
+Which study to tour to take is the option of the student officer?
+I opted to visit the Northern border for a first-hand study.

-a) We learnt that the Indian army had one division facing China in a holding role.
-On query we learnt the Chinese on the opposite side had 6 divisions.
+a) We learned that the Indian army had one division facing China in a holding role.
+On query, we learned the Chinese on the opposite side had 6 divisions.
 This didn’t make sense, one division vs. 6?

 b) The 1962 border war had resulted in large areas being occupied by China.
-After cease fire the Chinese vacated the areas they had occupied and went back to their earlier line of control.
+After the cease-fire, the Chinese vacated the areas they had occupied and went back to their earlier line of control.

-c) This land vacated by the China is now a no mans land with China occasionally patrolling it.
-On query we were specifically told by the GOC that the vacated area by China was out of bounds for the Indian army and they only watched as once in 3 or 4 days the Chinese trucks came and went away.
+c) This land vacated by China is now a no-man's land with China occasionally patrolling it.
+On query, we were specifically told by the GOC that the vacated area by China was out of bounds for the Indian army and they only watched as once in 3 or 4 days the Chinese trucks came and went away.
 On query as to why the Indian army did not go back and occupy the territory which India claims as Indian Territory, the reply was that these are the instructions of the government at Delhi.

 d) It also appeared that the in the event of a war the Indian army had no plans for an offensive into the occupied area of Ladakh or Tibet.

 It also came to light that the Chusul airfield close to the line of control, which was the scene of some bitter fighting during the 1962 war, was not operational.
 On query as to why it was not made operational when it was in Indian territory.
 We were told that these were the instructions of the Central Government so as to not antagonize the Chinese.